FueledByOCHD/Realms-Invasion-Info-Center/Tutorials/Libraries/FueledCSDesignPattern.md

 }
 ```

 Now that we have our basic ID's in place we can start to add the given attributes.
 There are three attributes that apply to ID's.
 They are ProjectIDObject, ProjectID, ProjectIDPiece.
-To Apply these attributes it looks like so
+You can also use more then one Project ID Piece, although only the one that is used with System IDs gets marked with ProjectIDPiece, the other ones use ProjectIDBase.
+To Apply these attributes it looks like so.

 ```cs
 namespace Fueled.Core {